kiesraad/abacus/documentatie/flowcharts/committee-session-state.md

-  DataEntryNotStarted --> Created: delete last polling station DataEntryNotStarted --> DataEntryInProgress: click start data entry DataEntryInProgress --> Created: delete last polling station* DataEntryInProgress --> DataEntryFinished: all polling station <br/> data entries are complete <br/> without errors or differences
-  DataEntryInProgress --> DataEntryPaused: click pause data entry DataEntryPaused --> DataEntryInProgress: click continue data entry DataEntryFinished --> DataEntryInProgress: add new polling station DataEntryFinished --> [*]
+  DataEntryNotStarted --> Created: delete last polling station DataEntryNotStarted --> DataEntryInProgress: click start data entry DataEntryInProgress --> Created: delete last polling station* DataEntryInProgress --> DataEntryFinished: all polling stations <br/> have a result DataEntryInProgress --> DataEntryPaused: click pause data entry DataEntryPaused --> DataEntryInProgress: click continue data entry DataEntryPaused --> Created: delete last polling station* DataEntryFinished --> DataEntryInProgress: add new polling station DataEntryFinished --> [*]
 ```

-* currently it's only possible to delete polling stations that do not have a data entry
+*currently it's only possible to delete polling stations that do not have a data entry,
+deleting data entries and results needs to be implemented after which the polling station can be deleted